 WTIU does so much for children!
 It is a major part of our mission.
 After all, PBS is considered America’s largest classrooms for kids and WTIU airs 6 hours of programming for children each day.

-In the spring of 2013 a generous donor came forward with a gift to help us establish a long awaited endowment fund to support children’s programming and outreach at WTIU!
+In the spring of 2013 a generous donor came forward with a gift to help the station establish a long awaited endowment fund to support children’s programming and outreach at WTIU!

 Or, make a check payable to the IU Foundation/WTIU Children’s Fund.
-Put the fund account number 37-RTVO-53 in the memo field of your check and send it to:
+Put the fund account number #P370008061 in the memo field of your check and send it to the lock box at:

 FACTS AND FIGURES

-- 40 hours a week of PBS programming on WTIU’s main channel.
+- WTIU airs 40 hours a week of PBS children’s programming on it’s main channel.

 - 90% of viewers agree PBS is a safe place online and on TV for children’s media viewing.